VBotkin/trb/README.md

 ## Build

-kjv can be built by cloning the repository and then running make:
+trb can be built by cloning the repository and then running make:

     git clone https://github.com/VBotkin/trb.git
     cd trb